 The local CoC lead agency is the Los Angeles Homeless Services Authority, a joint powers body created by the City of Los Angeles and Los Angeles County.
 LAHSA began countywide homeless counts every two years in 2005, and switched to annual counts in 2016.
 As cities sought local homeless data, LAHSA developed local counts.
-The first such count in Carson was in 2013, which yielded a total of 158.
+The first such count in Carson, in 2013, yielded a total of 158.
 The 2015 count showed an increase in Carson homeless to 192.
-The most recent count for which Carson results are available, in January of 2016, showed 157 homeless, as follows: in cars 10, in vans 22, in RVs 94, single adults on the street 18, in makeshift shelters 8, and in tents 13.
-Persons in transitional housing, emergency shelters, family members on the street, and unaccompanied youth on the street were each zero.
+The 2016 count saw a decline to 157, but the 2017 count saw a dramatic increase to 378, as follows: single adults on the street 39, in makeshift shelters 81, in tents 44, in cars 21, in vans 38, and in RVs 155.
+Persons in transitional housing, emergency shelters, family members on the street, and unaccompanied youth on the street were each 0.
+The results from the 2018 count were initially expected to be made public on June 11, but release has been delayed by LAHSA.

-Recent development son homelessness by the City include:
+Recent developments on homelessness by the City include:

 - City Council resolution supporting regional efforts to end veteran homelessness and to identify resources to meet homeless veterans' needs as part of a regional action plan; - City Council resolution supporting the passage of Measure H, a ballot measure providing for an increase of one-fourth of a per cent in the sales tax across Los Angeles County, with the proceeds to be devoted to Countywide efforts to combat homelessness, including many of the strategies developed through the County Homeless Initiative.
-The ballot measure was approved by County voters on March 7, 2017; - Linkage with the United Way of Greater Los Angeles' Home for Good Funders Collaborative; - Continued Involvement by City staff in the regular monthly meetings of the South Bay Coalition to End Homelessness; - Ongoing participation in the Los Angeles County Homeless Initiative.
-Some 18 policy summits convened by the County in the fall of 2015 resulted in 47 strategies, 12 of which were targeted to be implemented in PY 2016.
-This provides an opportunity for local jurisdictions to work in partnership in such areas as: - > Contributing city funding toward rapid re-housing - Dedicating federal housing subsidies to permanent supportive housing for the chronically homeless - > Ensuring that law enforcement and first responders effectively engage the homeless - Using land use policy to maximize the availability of affordable housing - Participation in a joint program of the South Bay Cities Council of Governments (SBCCOG) to coordinate the following activities: - Outreach services - > A South Bay Cities Homeless Hotline
+The ballot measure was approved by County voters on March 7, 2017; - Continued linkage with the United Way of Greater Los Angeles' Home for Good Funders Collaborative: - Continued Involvement by City staff in the regular monthly meetings of the South Bay Coalition to End Homelessness; - Ongoing participation in the Los Angeles County Homeless Initiative.
+Some 18 policy summits convened by the County in the fall of 2015 resulted in 47 strategies.
+This provides an opportunity for local jurisdictions to work in partnership in such areas as: Contributing City funding toward rapid re-housing; dedicating federal housing subsidies to permanent supportive housing for the chronically homeless; ensuring that law enforcement and first responders effectively engage the homeless; and using land use policy to maximize the availability of affordable housing.
+In October 2017, the City secured a planning grant from the County Homeless Initiative, which it used to engage the services of Shelter Partnership, Inc. to assist in the development of a homelessness plan. - Continued participation in a joint program of the South Bay Cities Council of Governments (SBCCOG) to coordinate the following activities:: outreach services; a South Bay Cities Homeless

-- > Screenings and Coordinated Entry System assessments

-- Case management

-- Linkages to interim housing

-- Housing location services

-- Working with local landlords

-- Ongoing supportive services

-- Collaboration
+Hotline; screenings and Coordinated Entry System assessments; case management; linkages to interim housing; housing location services; working with local landlords; ongoing supportive services; and collaboration.

-Also, a Homeless Task Force, which has been discussed in the Consolidated Plan and prior Action Plans, has finally been established.
-Coordinated by the Assistant City Manager, the Task Force includes representatives from the Community Development, Community Services, Public Works, and Public Safety Departments, as well as the County Sheriff's Department (the contract law enforcement agency in Carson).
+Also, a Homeless Task Force, which has been discussed in the Consolidated Plan and prior Action Plans, continues meeting on a biweekly basis.
+The Task Force includes representatives from the Community Development, Community Services, Public Works, and Public Safety Departments, as well as the County Sheriff's Department (the contract law enforcement agency in Carson).